Six big retirement mistakes – what I’m doing about them

 - you have good reason to believe that you have a longer-than-average life expectancy;

-- you don’t have a reliable defined pension with full indexing, and the CPP and OAS are integral to your inflation-protected, fixed-income financial well-being;
+- you don’t have a reliable defined pension with full indexing, so CPP and OAS are integral to your inflation-protected, fixed-income financial well-being;

 - you are concerned about market risk to your savings portfolio;